 Stage 2: Disputed

 Teya submits your evidence to the relevant Card Scheme.
-The case is now disputed and awaits the customer's review.
-If the customer accepts your dispute or the timeframe expires, the case ends.
-The Chargeback will not be deducted from your Account.
+The case is now disputed and awaits the cardholder's review.
+If the cardholder accepts your dispute or the timeframe expires, the case ends.

 Stage 3: Pre-arbitration

-If the customer rejects your dispute, they initiate Pre-arbitration.
+If the cardholder rejects your dispute, they initiate Pre-arbitration.
 You can choose to accept the Chargeback or keep disputing it.
 You can only continue disputing if you met all Card Scheme requirements in the previous stage.
-If you have not done so, then you will not be able to take the case further, and the chargeback to the cardholder will be accepted.
+If you have not done so, then you will not be able to take the case further, and the chargeback will be closed in the cardholder’s favour.

-After this, the cardholder is given one more change to keep disputing the chargeback after this decision has been made.
+After this, the cardholder is given one more chance to keep disputing the chargeback after this decision has been made.

 Stage 4: Arbitration

 Arbitration is the final stage and is handled directly by the Card Scheme.
 This stage involves additional fees charged to the party that loses the case.
 Arbitration carries cost and risk, so it is not always recommended.
-If you lose, the Chargeback is deducted from your Account along with the Arbitration fees.
+If you lose, the Chargeback is deducted from your Account along with the 500 EUR arbitration fees.

 What happens when I receive a Chargeback?

-When a customer initiates a Chargeback, Teya notifies you by email.
-This email includes an explanation of the dispute and outlines the evidence you need to provide to defend your case (if applicable).
+When a cardholder initiates a Chargeback, Teya notifies you by email.
+This email includes an explanation of the dispute and outlines the evidence you need to provide to dispute your chargeback (if applicable).

 At this stage, Teya deducts the Chargeback amount and a dispute fee from your Settlements.